Curriculum Model 2018 link

 At Corpus Christi we aim to develop the learning of the whole child, creating opportunities for students to grow and achieve through both engagement and challenge.
 We encourage our students to be independent and creative thinkers, participating effectively through both team-work and self-management, and developing the skills to analyse and reflect.

-In Key Stage 4 learning pathways are tailored to personalise each pupil’s education.
-Subjects offered allow pupils to achieve the English Baccalaureate, vocational course or a Pre-Apprenticeship route which includes a college placement.
+Our three-year KS4 curriculum enables students to study core subjects and three options.
+Our Key Stage 4 curriculum is tailored to personalise each pupil’s education.
+Subjects offered allow pupils to achieve the English Baccalaureate and access to vocational courses

 Our mission statement asks students to “work to become the best that they can be”.
 We know that high quality teaching is vital to ensure pupil progress.
 Strategic planning, innovative teaching methods, and sensitive but honest assessment, enable our pupils to achieve and celebrate their academic potential.